dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 #### Dependencies

+##### Required Dependencies

-The package currently requires [HTTPX](https://pypi.org/project/httpx/), and [aiofiles](https://pypi.org/project/aiofiles/).
-These will be installed automatically if using pip as described above.
+These dependencies provide critical functions for the package to run and will typically be installed automatically if using pip as described above.

+* [HTTPX](https://pypi.org/project/httpx/) - used for http requests
+* [aiofiles](https://pypi.org/project/aiofiles/) - used when downloading files

+##### Optional Dependencies

+Optional dependencies provide secondary features that are not part of the core package functionality and will not typically be installed automatically.
+These can be installed manually or as a package extra as described in [installation](#installation).

+* [PyYAML](https://pypi.org/project/PyYAML/) - enables yaml config files

 ## Command-line interface